Souq Waqif: Location

-It is located in the district of Al Souq which is situated in the centre of Doha.
-As it was a market used for trading activities, the area used to be located immediately adjoining the shore to allow for boats to access it.
-Although still facing the water, the direct link to the water front for boats is now divided by a major road and the recently completed park.
+It is located in the district of Al Souq, which is situated in the centre of Doha.
+As it was a market used for trading activities, the area used to be located immediately on the shore to allow for boats to access it from Doha Bay.
+Souq Waqif's position relative to the bay was significantly altered throughout the late 1950s and early 1960s due to land reclamation for the Doha Corniche, which shifted the coastline approximately 335 m northward.

+As of the 2020s, the area between the souq and the coast comprises a northern expansion of the market itself, Abdullah Bin Jassim Street, and Souq Waqif Park.
+The current distance from the northern edge of Souq Waqif to the coast is about 215 m.
+This space encompasses two major roadways: Abdullah Bin Jassim Street, a 20 m wide four-lane road with a 40 km/h speed limit, and Al Corniche Road, a 35 m wide eight-lane thoroughfare with an 80 km/h limit.
+These roads account for over 25% of the distance between the souq and the coast.
+While the physical distance is relatively short, pedestrian access is complicated by traffic infrastructure.

 History

-The souq was founded at least a century ago in proximity of the dry river bed known as Wadi Musheireb.
+The souq was founded at least a century ago in proximity to the dry river bed known as Wadi Musheireb.
+The name "Souq Waqif" stems from the fact that traders used to set up shop at the gates to show off their wares.
 It was a gathering place where Bedouins and locals would trade a variety of goods, primarily livestock goods.

-However with the boom in prosperity in the 1990s, the Souq fell into decline and in 2003, most of it was destroyed in a fire.
+However, with the boom in prosperity in the 1990s, the souq fell into decline and in 2003, most of it was destroyed in a fire.
 This event initiated a restoration program by the government in 2006, with the purpose of preserving its architectural and historical identity.
-The first phase of restoration was funded by the Emir Sheikh Hamad bin Khalifah al Thani and his wife Sheikha Moza bint Nasser.
+The first phase of restoration was funded by the Emir Sheikh Hamad bin Khalifa Al Thani and his wife Sheikha Moza bint Nasser.
 Buildings constructed after the 1950s were demolished whereas older structures were refurbished.
 The restoration was completed in 2008.
 Traditional heating methods are employed by utilizing wood and bamboo imported from various areas of Asia.